heinthanth/meon/README.md

 `Meon VM` is the Virtual Machine for `Meon` programming language which is general purpose language and designed for beginner in Programming.
 It is distributed under [MIT License](LICENSE).

+Well, I don't have enough knowledge and patience.
+So, I'll come back later.
+But it's almost finished.

 ## Documentations

 Right now, it's just under development.
 So, document is haven't written yet.
 But some example script that I used to test VM are located under [examples](examples/).
 However, I'll create a website for it!